Does Pre-Workout Cause Hair Loss? (According to a Doctor)

 Pouring pre workout powder supplement

 No, pre-workouts do not cause hair loss.
-Claims to the contrary don't have concrete scientific backing since no study has proven that they directly cause male pattern baldness.
+Claims suggesting otherwise lack concrete scientific backing, as no study has proven direct causation between pre-workout supplements and male pattern baldness.

 “Male pattern baldness is the most common type of hair loss in men.
 Hair at the temples and on the crown slowly thin and eventually disappear.”